reecetech/ebs-bootstrap/README.md

 By default, `ebs-bootstrap` consumes a configuration file located at `/etc/ebs-boostrap/config.yml`. `cloud-init` can be configured to write a config to this location, using the `write_files` module.
 Ensure that `ebs-bootstrap` is installed on your Instance via the process of baking it into your Golden AMI or downloading it early in the boot process, using the `runcmd` module.

 The advent of Instance Store provided Nitro-enabled EC2 instances the ability to harness the power of high speed NVMe.
+For a stateful workload like a database, you might want a fast and ephemeral space for temporary tables, alongside a stateful EBS volume declared in a different CloudFormation Stack.
 However, these Instance Store devices were ephemeral and had to be formatted and mounted on each startup cycle.
-For a stateful workload like a database, you might want a fast and ephemeral space for temporary tables, alongside a stateful EBS volume declared in a different CloudFormation Stack, separate from your compute.

 From the perspective of a **sceptical** Platforms Engineer, you do not mind a tool like `ebs-bootstrap` automating the task of formatting and mounting an ephemeral device.
 However, you personally draw the line on automation executing modifications to a stateful device, **without** the prior consent of a human. `ebs-bootstrap` empowers this Platform Engineer by allowing them to specify the execution mode, on a **device-by-device** basis: Instance Store (`force`) and EBS Volume (`healthcheck`)